How to Hold Yourself to the Highest Version of YouAug 27, 2021

 Knowing the real you

 Aside from our childhood dreams, the better version of you might be existing in the form of a job in a career path you decided to follow when you are still in high school or college.
 But, of course, many people end up having jobs that are in a different career path.
-As workers, we might say that we are already fine and settle for less when we could have done and achieved more.
-Mediocrity sets in.
+As workers, we might say that we are already okay and settle for less when we can achieve more.
+Mediocrity sets in your life.

 How to become the ideal "you."